Restaurant Award flexibility during coronavirus

 Hours of work for full-time and part-time employees

-Employers can reduce their full-time or part-time employees' hours of work so that they work an average of:
+Under Schedule I, employers could reduce their full-time or part-time employees' hours of work so that the employee worked an average of:

 - between 22.8 and 38 ordinary hours each week for full-time employees